widths/Proxy-Scraper/README.md

 # What is new?
 - Kinda edited the code.
 Fixed the UI slightly (was pretty ugly imo)
-- Updating this very soon when i have time, going to stop using proxyscrape SINCE most of the proxies are dead.

 # Requirements
 - Requests